 Besides, be sure to optimize your products by using Manufacturer’s Part Number.
 Apart from the better discoverability of goods, it enables online media such as Instagram or Facebook to show ads for items related to the customer’s search.

-The main benefits, however, come from the promotional tools that you have available to you when you opt for a professional seller account.
+The main benefits, however, come from the promotional tools that you have available to you when you opt for a professional seller profile.

 As you may well know; one of the main ways that you can boost the number of sales that you generate through Amazon comes from obtaining the buy-box.
 Once you have this, the number of sales that you do will shoot up.
-You are only able to have control of that buy box if you have a professional seller account.
-So, even if you are selling under 40 products per month, it may be worth opting for this type of account simply because of the long-term benefits you can enjoy from scoring that buy box.
+You are only able to have control of that Buy Box if you have a professional seller account.
+So, even if you are selling under 40 products per month, it may be worth opting for this type simply because of the long-term benefits you can enjoy from scoring that buy box.

 Finally, only professional accounts can run promotions on Amazon.
 While this may not be something that you will want to do all that often, it is good to have the ability to run promotions when sales are running a little bit low.